Banks try to put past sins behind them at Davos

-DAVOS, Switzerland (Reuters) - Leaders of the world’s largest banks have gone some way to persuading investors that their industry’s near-death experience is over, even though the public still don’t trust them.
+DAVOS, Switzerland, Jan 23 (Reuters) - Leaders of the world’s largest banks have gone some way to persuading investors that their industry’s near-death experience is over, even though the public still don’t trust them.

 However, a recent rebound in banking shares - which has pushed the Thomson Reuters Global Banks index up five percent this year - possibly hides a crisis still threatening the existence of many in the sector as its leaders meet in Davos.